 Lastly, you’ll need to register an updated BOC-3 form with the FMCSA for each state where you’ll be operating.
 This form designates a “legal process agent” – attorney practicing in the state – to receive any communication related to legal action that may be taken against your company.

-If you haven’t already, please do check out the first step in this series that we are writing up.
-The first part is 6 Steps to Legally Establish Your Trucking Company.
-Keep checking back to see what else we have lined up for you!
+If you haven’t already, please do check out the first step in this series of how to start a trucking company.
+How to Legally Establish Your Trucking Company.

 Our next post is going to be helping you decide whether to buy or lease the right equipment.